cookie-status/cookie-status-dev/content/chrome/_index.md

 ## Third-party cookies

 Chrome restricts the maximum lifetime of cookies to 400 days.

+Chrome supports an **opt-in** flag in cookies, `Partitioned;`.
+This is part of the **C**ookies **H**aving **I**ndependent **P**artitioned **S**tate proposal (CHIPS).
+Cookies with this flag can be accessed in third-party context, but they are partitioned between the site sending requests to the third-party and the third-party itself.
+Cookies in a partition cannot be accessed by other sites that also communicate with the same third-party.

 ## First-party cookies